nestauk/mapping-career-causeways/Supplementary_online_data/Demographic_analysis/README.md

 | nace1d | NACE industry codes; see the list of industries [here](https://en.wikipedia.org/wiki/Statistical_Classification_of_Economic_Activities_in_the_European_Community). |
 | sex | 1=male, 2=female. |

-Note that all cells that show data from 20 or less workers have been masked out, in accordance with the EU LFS publishing guidelines.
+Note that all cells that show data from 20 or less workers have been masked out with an 'x', in accordance with the EU LFS publishing guidelines.
 For more information about the different variables, see also the [EU LFS User Guide](https://ec.europa.eu/eurostat/documents/1978984/6037342/EULFS-Database-UserGuide.pdf).

 &nbsp;
 **`all_prop_demo_breakdown/`**